Voltage825/Axon-Event-Manager/readme.md

 The premise for this application is to help you manage your broken events in an Axon framework based application.

 Connect it directly to the same database as your Axon based application and rebuild your read side for best effect.
+Supports ony Axon 3.0.X

 ___
 ### Use Cases